JazzTap/jazztap.github.io/index.md

 ### Reproduction
 Jupyter notebooks have the specific advantage of a FOSS stack underneath, which is harder to hold hostage to a license fee.
 The **experiential** side of our serious play is grounded by its roots in our communities, for no amount of information is satisfactory without context.

 My improvisational ethos derives from jazz drumming and modern dance, and is likewise applicable to concise codes and iterative writings, toward agile research.
-I organize some of my **[fictional interests by drawing](muses) _[album]_** in a literal notebook, which keeps me observant, at least of birds and mirrors.
+I organize some of my [fictional interests by drawing](muses) _[album]_ in a literal notebook, which keeps me observant, at least of birds and dancers.

 Welcome to the footer!
 For contact, please see my CV and social media links above.